wordpress-mobile/release-toolkit-gutenberg-mobile/gbm-cli/README.md

 - Commands to wrangle Gutenberg Mobile releases

 ## Installing
-Check the latest release in this repository for the binary builds.
+Check the [latest release](https://github.com/wordpress-mobile/release-toolkit-gutenberg-mobile/releases/latest) in this repository for the binary builds.
 Currently we only build for MacOS arm64 (apple silicon).
-The script has only been tested on apple silicon but build of other platforms should work as expected.
+The script has only been tested on apple silicon but builds of other platforms should work as expected.
 See the official [go build](https://go.dev/ref/mod#go-install) documentation for alternative builds.

-If using apple silicon, download the `gbm-cli` binary from the [latest release(https://github.com/wordpress-mobile/release-toolkit-gutenberg-mobile/releases)
+If using apple silicon, download the `gbm-cli` binary from the [latest release](https://github.com/wordpress-mobile/release-toolkit-gutenberg-mobile/releases/latest)
-Place the executable in your PATH and reload your shell.
+Place the executable in your `$PATH` and reload your shell.
 Try

 ```
 $ gbm-cli --version
 ```

 To verify installation.

 If `go` (above version `1.21`) is installed you can also use: